hyperledger/identus-cloud-agent/docs/decisions/20221006-store-private-keys-of-issuers-inside-prism-agent.md

 ## Context and Problem Statement

-While each holder has a wallet application on the phone (edge agent) to store private keys, contacts, and credentials, PRISM 2.0 will provide a custodial solution to Issuers and Verifiers.
+While each holder has a wallet application on the phone (edge agent) to store private keys, contacts, and credentials, Identus Cloud Agent will provide a custodial solution to Issuers and Verifiers.
 Thus they won't have their wallets or store/manage keys.
-There needs to be storage for the private keys of issuers and Verifiers on the PRISM side.
+There needs to be storage for the private keys of Issuers and Verifiers on the Cloud Agent side.

 ## Considered Options

-- Having issuers store and manage their own keys on the edge wallet (prism 1.4 approach)
+- Having issuers store and manage their own keys on the edge wallet (Prism 1.4 approach)
-- Storing keys in a dedicated wallet application that is connected to prism-agent (cloud agent)
+- Storing keys in a dedicated wallet application that is connected to cloud agent
-- Having prism-agent store and manage keys directly
+- Having cloud agent store and manage keys directly

 ## Decision Outcome